Milk thistle has long been hailed as a "liver herb", well known for its liver enhancing and protective functions for both humans and pets.

 In addition, silymarin can work as an antioxidant for the liver - it scavenges free radicals and stabilizes liver cell membranes.
 It also stimulates the production of new liver cells.

-The silymarin constituent in milk thistle has numerous functions and can be used to treat a variety of dog health problems:
+The silymarin compound (particularly silybin) in milk thistle has numerous functions and are beneficial to dogs with various health issues:

 Silymarin and other related compounds support and protect the liver.